john-h-kastner/liquid-structures/README.md

 # [Heaps](src/Heap/Heap.hs)

-The refinement types for the `Heap` typeclass would ideally ensure both size properties and provide some amount of guarantee that the element returned by `findMin` is, in fact, the smallest element in the heap.
-The current refinements only protect against calling `findMin` and `deleteMin` on empty heaps.
-Each heap implementation introduces invariants for the data type that ensure that the minimum element is kept at the top.
+The refinement types for the `Heap` typeclass would ideally track the size of a heap and provide some guarantee that the element returned by `findMin` is, in fact, the smallest element in the heap.
+The current refinements only protect against calling `findMin` and `deleteMin` on empty heaps Individual heap implementations introduce their own invariants for that ensure that the minimum element is kept at the top.

 Due to issues working with LiquidHaskell, none of the heap implementations are actually instances of this typeclass.
 The functions of the typeclass are